ppel123/Data-engineering-Pyspark-project/README.md

 The assumption that we make for this CSV file are:
 * The first column contains datetime values - timestamps
 * The second column contains only decimal values
-* The third column strings with values that must be SMS or USSD (Unstructured Supplementary Service Data)
+* The third column strings with values that must be Call or Email

 The data cleaning and transformation process consists of the following steps:
 * Remove unwanted values based on the above assumptions